Shapiro Wilk Test

 When the distribution is similar to the normal distribution the effect size that the Shapiro Wilk test needs to recognize is small.

-When the distribution is different than the normal distribution the effect size that the Shapiro Wilk test needs to recognize is small.
+When the distribution is different than the normal distribution the effect size that the Shapiro Wilk test needs to recognize is large.

-In the following examples, there is some focus on the distribution symmetric, but this is only one parameter
+In the following examples, there is some focus on the distribution symmetry, but this is only one parameter.

 The following chart was created with R simulation.
 Degree of freedom: 2, 5, 10, 20, 30, 60.